huohuoren4/docs/python/pytest/how_to_guides/mock.md

 Furthermore, if the mock was designed to be applied to all tests, the `fixture` could be moved to a `conftest.py` file and use the with `autouse=True` option.

-## Global patch example: preventing “requests” from remote operations
+## Global patch example: preventing “requests” from remote operations {#global-patch-example-preventing-requests-from-remote-operations}

 If you want to prevent the “requests” library from performing http requests in all your tests, you can do: